vendasta/content-style-guide/01-key-messages.md

 There are a few tricky scenarios and special grammar cases with certain terms.
 Please use the following:

 * Snapshot Report, not Snapshot
+* Conquer Local or Conquer Local Podcast/Conquer Local Conference, not ConquerLocal
 * VendastaCon, not Vendastacon or VCon
 * Sales & Success Center, not Sales and Success Center
-* Master Key, not Masterkey or MasterKey
+* Marketplace, not MarketPlace or Market Place

 Avoid using abbreviations in outward-facing materials (e.g., VBC, RM, SM, etc.).